inleadmedia/easyscreen-ubuntu/README.md

 - Timezone: Copenhagen
 - Erase disk and install Ubuntu

 Do the installation in "next-next-next" style until the installation is ready and the system wants to reboot.
-When the machine computer has rebooted, run the following command.
+When the machine computer has rebooted, connect to a WiFi and run the following command:
 ```
 wget -qO- https://raw.githubusercontent.com/inleadmedia/easyscreen-ubuntu/master/oem-install.sh | sudo bash
 ```

 Wait until the terminal ask for the password of the user and input it.
 The machine will shutdown and is ready for install.

-## Installation
+## Installation (OOBP)

 Power on the machine and proceed with the installation.
 Go through the installation process setting the following details.
 Note, that this repo is work in process and these details are for the target environment.
 This repo will be made more modular and portable later.
 - Language: English